-The 60-year-old died last Thursday following an accident on his farm, and during the service, mourners heard how Sean’s great loves in life included his farm, his family and his friends.
+The 60-year-old died the previous Thursday following an accident on his farm, and during the service, mourners heard how Sean’s great loves in life included his farm, his family and his friends.

 On the day, Fr McKeon was assisted by Fr Tom Murray, Fr Brian Brennan, Fr Seamus O’Rourke and Fr Simon Cadam.